uva-math/uva-math-code/undergraduate/undergraduate_main_page.md

 ---

-<h1 class="mb-3">Degree Programs in Mathematics</h1>
+# Degree Programs in Mathematics

+---

 Students in the Department of Mathematics may earn a B.A. with several different concentrations at the undergraduate level or a Ph.D. at the graduate level.
 The Department also collaborates with the Curry School of Education in offering a five-year B.A.-M.A. program in mathematics teacher education.
-For further information on the specifics of these programs, see the individual sections on undergraduate and graduate programs.

 **Note:** *The information contained on this website is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.
 These publications may be found at [`http://records.ureg.virginia.edu/index.php`](http://records.ureg.virginia.edu/index.php).*